 - Iceland Horse Tours Helluland, Saudarkrokur 551, Iceland.
 Phone Number: +354 847 8577

 - Hestasport – Riding Tours.
 Vegamot, Varmahlid 560, Iceland Phone Number: +(354)4538383 (best rated)

 Day 8 Head home

 Drive to Airport was through the scenic western side of Iceland.
 So many photo opportunities along the way.
-We specially stopped at a gram which had lots of horses of all ages interacting with each other.
+We especially stopped at a farm which had lots of horses of all ages interacting with each other.

 Our final stop before heading home was the bridge to over the continental divide.
 This is where the European and North American plates come together.
 We saw this first at the Thingavellir National Park, where the divide was filled with clear blue water, and one can dive there.
 Here the divide as filled with volcanic sand.

 What a wonderful visit to Iceland in 8 days!
 We’ll be back for more.